As a NEW University of Virginia incoming first-year, transfer or graduate

-Your online photo submission offers you the opportunity to obtain your ID card faster instead of waiting in a long line to have your photo taken at orientation.
+Your online photo submission offers you the opportunity to obtain your ID card faster at orientation instead of waiting in a long line to have it taken.

 You can take advantage